-AGM Notice ) , , (4) Job profile and his suitability Mr. Pradeep S. Shah is the Managing Director of the Company.
-He will have substantia powers of management and shall exercise the same subject to the superintendence, control and direction of the Board.
+AGM Notice ) (4) Job profile and his suitability powers of management control and direction of the Mr. Pradeep S. Shah is the Managing Director of the Company.
+He will have substantial bowers of management and shall exercise the same subject to the superintendence, control and direction of the Board.
 Taking into consideration his expertise, he is best suited for the responsibilities currently assigned to him by the Board of Directors.
-(5) Remuneration proposed The terms of remuneratio item No. 7 hereinabove. n to Mr. Pradeep S. Shah is detailed in Explanatory Statement to (6) Comparative remuneration profile with respect to industry, size of the company, profile of the position and person stature & complexity of ed is reasonable when compared to the exigencies of the globa business of the Company and commensurate with the simila operating in India and the profile of the position.
-(7) Pecuniary relationship directly or indirectly with the Company, or relationship with the managerial personnel, if any share capital of the Comp of the Company and bro naging Director is one of the promoter holds 5.81% in the equity pany.
-Mr. Pradeep S. Shah is son of Mr. Sanat M. Shah, Chairmar ther of Mr. Sanjay S. Shah, Vice Chairman & Managing Directo adeep S. Shah has no relationship with any other manageria 11.
-Other Information: (1) Reasons of loss or inadequate profits With economic slowdown, high interest rate and setting up of new Printing Press by our customers, the demand for Company's products has decreased.
-This overall economic and Printing Press Machinery industry sentiment is likely to affect the Company's operation.
-Though the Company has made strategic plans to face the present economic situation, however, in view of uncertainty in economic scenario, profits may not be as per the planned projections.
-(2) Steps taken or proposed to be taken for improvement tre is pursuing opportunities for manufacturing other engineering ds similar infrastructure and skill sets.
-(3) Expected increase in productivity and profits in measurable terms The Company's tight cor overall costs and increase ntrol on costs and higher asset productivity will help in reducing profits.
-111. Disclosures 1.
-Remuneration package of the m nanagerial person: Fully des scribed in the respective explanatory statement as stated above 2.
-Disclosures in the Board of Directive the Company ctors' report under the hea ading "Corporate Governance" attached to the Annual report of 3.
-Information as required under R egulation 36(3) of the Listir ng Regulations: a) Brief Resume, Nature of h his relationship between D Please read 'information about the appointee' above b) No. of shares held: 1,765,721 c) Directorships in other listed companies: NIL d) Committee positions held: nittee positions held: Chairman of Corporate Social Responsibility Committee of the Board 3.
-For Mr. Bhupal B. Nandgave, Whole Time Director (W /orks) Ι. Information about the Appointe e (1) ackground details Mr. Bhupal B. Nandgave: Mr. Bhupal B. Nandgave has Diploma in Mechani Engineering and has extensive background and vast experience in manufacturing, mater management and operations.
+(5) Remuneration proposed The terms of remuneratio item No. 7 hereinabove. n to Mr. Pradeep S. Shah is detailed in Explanatory Statement to (6) Comparative remuneration profile with respect to industry, size of the company, profile of the position and person stature & complexity of I sed is reasonable when compared to the exigencies of the global business of the Company and commensurate with the similar, operating in India and the profile of the position.
+(7) Pecuniary relationship directly or indirectly with the Company, or relationship with the managerial personnel, if any share capital of the Comp of the Company and bro Mr. Pradeep S. Shah, Managing Director is one of the promoter holds 5.81% in the equity share capital of the Company.
+Mr. Pradeep S. Shah is son of Mr. Sanat M. Shah, Chairman of the Company and brother of Mr. Sanjay S. Shah, Vice Chairman & Managing Director of the Company.
+Mr. Pradeep S. Shah has no relationship with any other managerial personnel.
+II.
+Other Information: (1) Reasons of loss or inadequate profits Press by our customers, to economic and Printing Company's operation.
+To present economic situation on, high interest rate and delay in setting up of new Printing the demand for Company's products has decreased.
+This overall Press Machinery industry sentiment is likely to affect the hough the Company has made strategic plans to face the ion, however, in view of uncertainty in economic scenario, er the planned projections.
+(2) Steps taken or proposed to be taken for improvement The Company's R&D Centre is pursuing opportunities for manufacturing other engineering products which large needs similar infrastructure and skill sets.
+(3) Expected increase in productivity and profits in measurable terms The Company's tight con overall costs and increase trol on costs and higher asset productivity will help in reducing eprofits.
+III.
+Disclosures 1.
+Remuneration package of the m anagerial person: Fully des scribed in the respective explanatory statement as stated above 2.
+Disclosures in the Board of Directhe Company ctors' report under the hea ding "Corporate Governance" attached to the Annual report of 3.
+Information as required under R egulation 36(3) of the Listi ng Regulations: a) Brief Resume, Nature of hi his relationship between D Please read 'information about the appointee' above b) No. of shares held: 1,765,721 c) Directorships in other listed d companies: NIL d) Committee positions held: Chairman of Corporate Social Responsibility Committee of the Board 3.
+For Mr. Bhupal B. Nandgave, Whole Time Director (W /orks) I. Information about the Appointe ee (1) Background details